 - In the Goof Troop Christmas special, Goofy manages to shoot a bear with a mop because he picked it up by accident and thought he was using the shotgun he meant to grab.

 - At least a couple of episodes of Kaeloo take this trope literally by having characters use bananas in place of actual guns.

 - In one Kim Possible episode, the Tweebs warn Drakken that they've got a silicon phase disruptor.
 After a moment of nervousness, Drakken decides that they're bluffing, because such a device is much too large for two kids to carry.
 Unfortunately for him, they really do have one — a miniaturized version of their own creation, which they use to remotely fry Drakken's mind control chips.

 - Often used in Looney Tunes shorts.

-- "Listen to me.
+- Perfect Hair Forever: "Listen to me.
 I can capture anyone that I want, at anytime.
 IN BUNS!!"
-Also, Coiffio sending a Tree to kill Gerald.

-- The 6th finger, which is a toy that shoots darts.
+- The Amazing Sixfinger, which is a toy that shoots darts.
 You can watch the frankly weird commercial here.

 - Leading up to the 1948 War of Independence, the fledgling state of Israel had a problem: they had more success with their underground bullet factory than they had smuggling guns, so they had more bullets than they could conceivably fire!
 They had to figure out novel ways to deliver bullets to invaders, and one of these ideas was one-shot walking canes for Jerusalem's (otherwise defenseless) elderly.